Binary Linear Codes with Optimal Scaling: Polar Codes with Large Kernels: Proof of Theorem : Concentration of

-where $\alpha\in(0, 1)$ is fixed and $\ell_1(\alpha)$ is a large integer that depends only on $\alpha$.
+where $\alpha=1/\log \ell$ is fixed and $c$ is some universal constant.
 Our strategy is to split the interval $(0,1)$ into the three sub-intervals $(0,1/\ell^2)$, $[1/\ell^2,1-1/\ell^2]$, and $(1-1/\ell^2,1)$.
 Then, we will show that \eqref{eq:maintheorem_target_function} holds for each of these sub-intervals.
-In fact, as we shall see, polarization is much faster at the tail intervals.
-Theorem~\ref{thm:cases} captures this approach.
+In fact, as we shall see, polarization is much faster at the tail intervals. \Pref{thm:cases} captures this approach.